kapresoft/kapresoft.github.io/_posts/software/2024-01-04-spring-intro-to-session-scope.md

 4. **Multi-Step Forms**: Applications with multi-step forms or wizards can use _@SessionScope_ to retain form data across different steps.
 This ensures that users don't lose their progress when navigating between form sections.

-Certainly, here's the revised content with additional clarity:

 #### Differences from Other Scopes

 The key distinction between _@SessionScope_ and other common Spring bean scopes like Singleton, Prototype, and Application lies in the duration of bean existence: